 The “Goldilocks Zone”

 This zone contains the earth according to astrobiologists.
-It is near enough to a star such that greenhouse gases trap heat for the purpose of keeping liquid water.
+It is near enough to a star such that greenhouse gasses trap heat for the purpose of keeping liquid water.
 It is conversely far enough away to avoid turning into a Venusian hothouse.
 As such it is an “orbital sweet spot” that serves as evidence for simulation, albeit circumstantial.
 “If our sim-designers wanted us to succeed, it makes sense that they’d place us in such a cushy environment.”

 While many doubt that such things exist, others believe in them profoundly.
 They love to recount haunting or alien encounters.
 Are they glitches in the simulation?
 It is certainly a widespread assumption found on Reddit forums.
 Users share their philosophical ideas about the eerie, odd, and occult.
 Something we know and expect suddenly changes or disappears!
 Slip-ups abound, suggesting a parallel universe.
 It is like being in a video game entering a different sphere.
 Some say they exit an elevator and find themselves having jumped between floors.